Lazap-Development/Lazap/README.md

 </details>

 ## Help & Support
-If you need assist, in need of technical support, want to give feedback, or do a feature request, feel free to open an [issue](https://github.com/Lazap-Development/lazap/issues).
+If are in need of technical support, want to give feedback, or do a feature request, feel free to open an [issue](https://github.com/Lazap-Development/lazap/issues).
 We love to hear the community in order to improve lazap, make it more user friendly and add QOL features.

 ## License